Wari Island

-Wari Island (also known as Teste Island) is an island in the southwest of the Louisiade Archipelago.
-Politically it belongs to Milne Bay Province in the southeastern part of Papua New Guinea.
+Wari Island (also known as Teste Island or Ware Island) is an island in the Louisiade Archipelago.
+Administratively it belongs to Milne Bay Province in the southeastern part of Papua New Guinea.

+History

+In 2007, archaeologists discovered the Kasasinabwana Shell Midden site on Wari Island, containing plainware pottery dating back approximately 2,800 to 2,300 years.
+Further excavations in 2008 revealed evidence of the Lapita Cultural Complex, known for its distinctive pottery and as a marker of early Austronesian-speaking peoples' migration across the Pacific.

 Geography

 The island is located 12 km south-east of the Lebrun Islands and 16 km northwest of the Stuers Islands.
 Wari is approximately 4.7 km long and up to 630 meters wide.
-It has an area of 2.27.
+It has an area of 2.27km2.
 Over the entire length of the island extends a narrow mountain chain that ends in the east and west respectively with a steep peak.
 The western mountain is 117 m high.
 A large coral reef is located off the southern coast of Wari.